Kevin-VinhLe/Accenture-Data-Analytics-Job-Simulation/README.md

 ### Data Sources

 Among 7 given datasets, the primary datasets used for this analysis is as follows:
- - Content ("Content.csv"): Contains information about the types and categories of each piece of content being created.
+ - Content ("_Content.csv_"): Contains information about the types and categories of each piece of content being created.
- - Reaction ("Reaction.csv"): Contains detailed records of each user's reaction to a specific piece of content.
+ - Reaction ("_Reaction.csv_"): Contains detailed records of each user's reaction to a specific piece of content.
- - Reaction Types ("ReactionTypes.csv"): Contains a table categorizing each user's reaction and converting it into a quantifiable score on a scale of 0 to 100.
+ - Reaction Types ("_ReactionTypes.csv_"): Contains a table categorizing each user's reaction and converting it into a quantifiable score on a scale of 0 to 100.

 ### Tools